xriss/timecake/readme.md

 GPIO pins and to a network so we can squirt code across remotely.

-To build the code.
+To prepare.

 1. `./apts.sh`
     * Install dependencies
 2. `./nr5sdk.sh`
     * Download SDK

+To build the code.

-3. `./cmake.sh`
+1. `./cmake.sh`
-    * Perform out of build cmake into ./out/
+    * Perform out of build cmake, a clean project in ./out/ will be created
-4. `./make.sh`
+2. `./make.sh`
     * Compile and link in ./out/
-5. `./gdb.sh`
+3. `./run.sh`
-    * Start gdb, connect to OpenOCD and squirt code across
+    * Start gdb, connect to OpenOCD and squirt code across then exit.

-You will need to fix the IP of the PI found in `gdb.gdb` as right now this is hardcoded so will only work for me.

 If that works you may also try building a semihosting version which will only work while gdb is connected.

 1. `./cmake.sh -D SEMIHOSTING=ON`
 	* Enable semihosting (printf) to the openocd console